DecisionsDev/odm-docker-kubernetes/helm/README.md

-Helm is a tool that streamlines installing and managing Kubernetes applications.
+Helm is a tool that streamlines installation and management of Kubernetes applications.
 Think of it like apt/yum/homebrew for Kubernetes.

     Helm has two parts: a client (helm) and a server (tiller) Tiller runs inside of your Kubernetes cluster, and manages releases (installations) of your charts.